Candidates Tournament 2022: Organization

 The tournament was an eight-player, double round-robin tournament, meaning there were 14 rounds with each player facing the others twice: once with the black pieces and once with the white pieces.
-The tournament winner qualifies to play Magnus Carlsen for the World Championship in 2023.
+The tournament winner qualified to play Magnus Carlsen for the World Championship in 2023.

 However, Carlsen said following the previous championship in 2021 that, due to a lack of motivation, he might not defend his title unless the challenger was Alireza Firouzja, who rose to number two in the world rankings in 2021 at the age of 18.
 In April 2022, he went further, saying that he is unlikely to play, with no mention of any potential opponent.
-After the tournament, FIDE gave a deadline of July 20, 2022 for Carlsen to make a decision before retracting it later calling it a "misunderstanding".
-However on July 20, Magnus Carlsen stated that he was unwilling to play, meaning that the top two finishers of the candidates will play for the world championship in 2023.
+After the tournament, FIDE gave a deadline of 20 July, 2022 for Carlsen to make a decision before retracting it later calling it a "misunderstanding".
+However, on 20 July, Magnus Carlsen stated that he was unwilling to play, meaning that the top two finishers of the candidates played for the world championship in 2023.

 Players from the same federation were required to play each other in the first rounds of each half to avoid collusion.
 The players affected in the 2022 Candidates were Fabiano Caruana and Hikaru Nakamura from the US; they faced each other in rounds 1 and 8.